techidaily/site-win11-tips/source/_posts/how-to-fix-the-isdonedll-isarcextract-error-in-windows-11-and-11.md

  The ISDone.dll error could be occurring because some required Visual C++ Redistributable runtimes are missing on your PC.
 The solution in such a scenario is to install the required C++ runtime libraries that are missing.
 You can install missing Visual C++ runtimes in the following steps:

-1. Open Microsoft’s download page for[Visual C++ Redistributable packs](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) in your browser.
+1. Open Microsoft’s download page for [Visual C++ Redistributable packs](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) in your browser.
 2. Then click the X64 link for the Visual Studio 2015-2022 package.
 ![The X64 download link for Visual Studio 2015-2022](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-download-link-for-visual-c.jpg)
 3. Double-click the**VC\_redist.x64.exe** file to open an installer window.